 - Lower renovation costs

-However, it’s important to note that because townhomes are managed by a homeowners association, the property may come with HOA fees.
+However, it’s important to note that because townhomes are managed by homeowners associations (HOAs), the property may come with HOA fees.
 HOA fees can range from less than $100 per month to over $1,000 per month depending on the type of townhome, amenities and services included.
 Therefore, when shopping for a townhome, make sure to factor in the HOA fee to your total housing budget.

 It’s easy to confuse townhomes with condominiums – condos for short.
 This is because both townhouses and condos are individual units that are owned separately by their residents.
 But, how do they differ?
-Townhouses, or townhomes, are defined as single-family, multi-floor dwellings that share a wall with another house.
+Townhouses are defined as single-family, multi-floor dwellings that share a wall with another house.
 Condos are single units within a larger building or community.